 Have you ever been told that you’ll go bankrupt if you fall seriously ill and don’t have medical insurance?

-Well, guess what, even if you’ve never spoken to an insurance agent or purchased a single insurance policy in your life, you actually are covered by medical insurance, and that’s MediShield Life.
+Well, guess what, even if you’ve never spoken to an insurance agent or purchased a single insurance policy in your life, you actually are covered by the Ministry of Health’s medical insurance, MediShield Life.

-MediShield Life is a basic medical insurance plan which all Singaporeans and PRs are automatically enrolled in.
+MediShield Life is a basic medical insurance plan which all Singaporeans and Permanent Residents (PRs) are automatically enrolled in.

 It works in the same way as other types of health insurance.
 Basically, you can make a claim for certain types of medical bills, including hospitalisation and certain types of outpatient treatment.